Manhattan House: Form

 Manhattan House is a 21-story structure measuring 256 ft tall.
 The building occupies the center of the block between 65th and 66th Street and only covers about two-fifths of the lot.
 The structure measures 591 ft long from west to east.
 It is set back from both 65th and 66th Streets, with a garden on 65th Street and planted areas on 66th Streets.
 This contrasted with older apartment buildings in New York City, where the exterior facades extended to the lot line and the gardens were placed within the building's interior.
 The building is divided into five sections from west to east.
 Each section consists of two wings that extend outward from a central "spine", which provided natural light to each apartment without the need for light courts; there are ten wings in total.
-The New York City Landmarks Preservation Commission (LPC) described the floor plan as an elongated "H", while Architectural Forum characterized the layout as resembling three connected "+" symbols with a "T" at either end.
+The New York City Landmarks Preservation Commission (LPC) described the floor plan as an elongated "H", while Architectural Forum and the historian Carol Herselle Krinsky characterized the layout as resembling three connected "+" symbols with a "T" at either end.

 The building is flanked by low-rise retail podiums to the west and east; each of the podiums is 12 ft high, and there is a setback above each podium.
 At the time of Manhattan House's construction, the 1916 Zoning Resolution mandated the inclusion of setbacks on buildings in New York City based on the height of the adjoining street.
 To allow the construction of a taller structure with fewer setbacks, New York Life had donated the northernmost 40 feet of the site to the city government, which widened the adjacent segment of 66th Street.
 As such, the building rises as a continuous slab to the 18th story; only the penthouses on the 19th and 20th stories are set back.
 This design also maximizes the amount of natural light that each apartment received, as the apartments are set back as far as possible from the buildings across the street.

 Joanna Diman of SOM was credited with the design of both the garden on 65th Street and the plantings on 66th Street.
 The garden is surrounded by a low granite wall, enabling the public to view the garden while providing residents with privacy.
 The garden includes meandering stone paths, black light poles, and a white-brick ventilation shaft.
 At the time of the garden's completion, it was New York City's second-largest private garden behind Gramercy Park.
 When the building was converted to condominiums in the late 2000s, Sasaki Associates redesigned the garden.
 Two sculptures by Hans Van de Bovenkamp, known as Trinity and Red Gateway, were installed during the renovation.